 hazelcast/hazelcast-enterprise-operator: Red Hat certified Hazelcast Enterprise Operator hosted on Docker Hub

 registry.connect.redhat.com/hazelcast/hazelcast-enterprise-operator: Hazelcast Enterprise Operator hosted on Red Hat Container Catalog

 There are a few different ways in using Hazelcast Operators:

 Since all the Operators mentioned above are generated from Helm Charts, their functionality and input parameters are exactly the same as in the case of Helm Charts.

 Hazelcast Enterprise Operator is currently in the early alpha preview stage, but it will soon become the preferred way of installing Hazelcast in Kubernetes/OpenShift environments.
-For a tutorial, see deploy:deploying-with-operator.adoc.
+For a tutorial, see Deploy a Cluster with the Enterprise Operator (Preview).